TheOdinProject/curriculum/react/more-react-concepts/refs_and_memoization/refs_and_memoization.md

 ### Introduction

 How can we do DOM manipulations that we usually do in vanilla JavaScript?
 Is it even possible in React because of its declarative nature?
-How about memoization?
+How about performance optimization?
 As we all know, when a state has been changed, React will try to re-render the component, which means that it will destroy all local variables not controlled by React and re-execute them.
 This mental model also works for a regular function that you create, as a component is just a function.
 Since this is the case, wouldn't it slow down the app if we have a very expensive calculation re-executed with each re-render?

 ### Lesson Overview